Give a Little Bit: Reception

 Cash Box said that it "would be a great crack at a pop hit for any artist," that "the rhythm is gentle, yet persuasive; the harmonies are full of uplifting momentum" and "the lead vocal has a vulnerable quality similar to Peter Gabriel's work."
 Record World praised "its easy, flowing style."

 Ultimate Classic Rock critic Nick DeRiso rated it as Supertramp's all time best song, calling it a "singalong paean to the Golden Rule."
-Gary Graff of Billboard rated "Give a Little Bit" as Supertramp's 10th best song, praising its "chiming 12-string acoustic guitar and Hodgson’s keening vocals."
+Gary Graff of Billboard rated "Give a Little Bit" as Supertramp's 9th best song, praising its "chiming 12-string acoustic guitar and Hodgson’s keening vocals."

+Hodgson rated it as one of the top 10 songs he ever wrote.

 Live performances

 "Give a Little Bit" was recorded to be released on the live album Paris, but the song was dropped because the band members found all the available recordings of the song to be of unacceptable quality.